Is a Paleo Diet Healthy?

 Cons

-Do doctors recommend a Paleo diet?
+Do doctors recommend a Paleo lifestyle?

 While it's impossible to generalize doctors' opinions on Paleo, this much can be said: a healthy eating plan based on consuming lots of vegetables, healthy fats, fruits, and lean meats is widely accepted as a good idea for most people.